Strategic lawsuit against public participation: Canada

 Canada's three most populous provinces (Quebec, British Columbia, and Ontario) have enacted anti-SLAPP legislation.

 British Columbia

-One of the first cases in Canada to be explicitly ruled a SLAPP was Fraser v.
-Saanich (see [1999] B.C.J.
-No. 3100 (B.C.
-S.C.))
-(QL), where the British Columbia Supreme Court struck out the claim of a hospital director against the District of Saanich, holding that it was a meritless action designed to silence or intimidate the residents who were opposed to the plaintiff's plan to redevelop the hospital facilities.

-Following the decision in Fraser v.
-Saanich, the Protection of Public Participation Act (PPPA) went into effect in British Columbia in April 2001.
-The legislation was repealed in August 2001.
-There was extensive debate on its merits and the necessity of having hard criteria for judges and whether this tended to reduce or increase process abuse.
-The debate was largely formed by the first case to discuss and apply the PPPA, Home Equity Development v.
-Crow.
-The defendants' application to dismiss the action against them was dismissed.
-The defendants failed to meet the burden of proof required by the PPPA, that the plaintiffs had no reasonable prospect of success.
-While it was not the subject of the case, some felt that the plaintiffs did not bring their action for an improper purpose, and the suit did not inhibit the defendants in their public criticism of the particular project, and that the Act was, therefore, ineffective in this case.

 Since the repeal, BC activists especially the BCCLA have argued repeatedly for a broad understanding of SLAPP and a broad interpretation of judicial powers especially in intervener applications in BC and other common law jurisdictions and when arguing for new legislation to prevent SLAPPs.
 The activist literature contains extensive research on particular cases and criteria.
 The West Coast Environmental Law organization agrees and generally considers BC to lag other jurisdictions.

 In March 2019, the legislature voted unanimously to pass another anti-SLAPP bill, the Protection of Public Participation Act.

 Nova Scotia

 A private member's bill introduced in 2001 by Graham Steele (NDP, Halifax Fairview) proposed a "Protection of Public Participation Act" to dismiss proceedings or claims brought or maintained for an improper purpose, awarding punitive or exemplary damages (effectively, a "SLAPP back") and protection from liability for communication or conduct which constitutes public participation.
 The bill did not progress beyond first reading.